nhsengland/it-standards/README.md

-# NHS England and NHS Improvement IT Standards
+# NHS England IT Standards

-IT Standards for NHS England &amp; NHS Improvement.
+IT Standards for NHS England.
 Documented in markdown and managed as code.

 Out standards are built based on other standards and policies across the UK Government and Health sectors.